-Assessment Strategy The assessment strategy has been developed in order to encourage the student to demonstrate safe and effective decision making strategies in an autonomous practitioner role within emergency and urgent care settings.
+Part 3: Assessment Assessment Strategy The assessment strategy has been developed in order to encourage the student to demonstrate safe and effective decision making strategies in an autonomous practitioner role within emergency and urgent care settings.
 The aim of the 3000 word project is to assess the student's clinical reasoning skills utilising theory applied to practice.
 The student will be expected to display safe clinical judgement and to be able to defend their decisions.
-Additionally the aim of the 3000 word project is to assess understanding of decision making theories by examining and evaluating aspects of decision making and clinical reasoning from practice.
+At level 3 the student will be expected to identify the potential issues that can impact on making safe clinical judgements and be expected to defend their clinical decision making Additionally the aim of the 3000 word project is to assess understanding of decision making theories by examining and evaluating aspects of decision making and clinical reasoning from practice.

-Identify final assessment component and element Component A

-A: B:

-% weighting between components A and B (Standard modules only)
+Identify final assessment component and element Component A A: B : % weighting between components A and B (Standard modules only) First Sit Component A (controlled conditions) Element v weighting Description of each element

-First Sit

-Component A (controlled conditions) Element weighting

-Description of each element (as %

-comp onent)